 How do you deal with disappointment?
-Just the other day I got the news – that I didn’t get selected for a program I had applied for.
-It was a program that made my heart sing when I heard about it.
+Just the other day I got the news – that a proposal I had submitted was not accepted.
+It was a potential piece of work that made my heart sing when I heard about it.
 I knew it was a long shot, but found myself deeply disappointed not to be chosen.
 I call this the one that got away.

 As a journal writer, writing is how I process my life events. including the disappointments.
-I found myself taking a look at how I was dealing with this latest hiccup in my otherwise wildly exciting and successful progress as an artist and writer.
+I found myself taking a look at how I was dealing with this latest hiccup in my otherwise wildly exciting and successful progress as an entrepreneur.

 I started with my journaling prompt from my second book : These Things I Know and What Do I Need Right Now?
 Then I did the following things: